 SIGNS AND SYMPTOMS OF PANS/PANDAS

-If you see a patient with a sudden and dramatic onset of unwanted thoughts, fears, rituals, obsessive compulsive disorder, and an overall abrupt decline in mental health, consider PANS PANDAS.
-Strep or another infection may be triggering the symptoms and distress.
+Consider PANDAS and PANS when you see a patient with a sudden and dramatic onset of unwanted thoughts, fears, rituals, obsessive compulsive disorder, and an overall abrupt decline in mental health.
+Strep or another infection may be triggering the behavioral changes and psychological distress.

 People with PANS/PANDAS have an abrupt and dramatic onset of OCD or Restrictive Eating Disorder plus additional symptoms from at least 2 of the following categories: